-Using an unsuitable image resolution is one of the most popular errors designers make when creating designs for print.
-The result is a fuzzy print quality, or having your file is rejected by your local printer.
-If you don’t keep an eye on your image resolution right from the start you may end up having to completely recreate your design file so here’s a handy guide on what to look out for, and how to ensure your designs are set up with the correct image resolutions.
+Using an unsuitable image resolution is one of the most common errors designers make when creating designs for print.
+The result is a fuzzy print quality, or having your file is rejected by your local printing company.
+If you don’t keep an eye on your image resolution right from the start you may end up having to completely recreate your design file from scratch, so here’s a handy guide on what to look out for, and how to ensure your designs are set up with the correct image resolutions.

 What is an image resolution?